EPO designated or elected

 Time limit

-This official fee must be paid within the time limit of 31 months from the priority (R162(1) EPC together with R159(1) EPC).
+This official fee must be paid within the 31-month time limit from the priority (R162(1) EPC together with R159(1) EPC).

-However, the applicant may pay them within a time limit of 6 months from the notification (R162(2) EPC, which is issued upon expiry of the 31-month time limit, combined with the notification under R161(1) EPC, « Notice dated 13 October 1999 concerning amendments to the Implementing Regulations to the European Patent Convention and the Rules relating to Fees« , OJ 1999, 696, point I.10) indicating that it has not been paid.
+However, the applicant may pay it within a 6-month time limit from the notification (R162(2) EPC, which is issued upon expiry of the 31-month time limit, combined with the notification under R161(1) EPC, « Notice dated 13 October 1999 concerning amendments to the Implementing Regulations to the European Patent Convention and the Rules relating to Fees« , OJ 1999, 696, point I.10) indicating that it has not been paid.

 Waiver of receipt of R162 EPC

-Upon entry into the national phase, the applicant may waive the right to receive the notification R162 EPC reminding them to pay the claim fees (as with the waiver of the notification R161 EPC, « Notice from the European Patent Office dated 30 November 2015 concerning ways to accelerate the European grant procedure« , OJ 2015, A94).
+Upon entry into the national phase, the applicant may waive the right to receive the notification R162 EPC reminding them to pay the claims official fees (as with the waiver of the notification R161 EPC, « Notice from the European Patent Office dated 30 November 2015 concerning ways to expedite the European grant procedure« , OJ 2015, A94).

-To do so, the applicant must have, upon entry into the national phase:
+To do so, the applicant must, upon entry into the national phase:

 Automatic debiting

-In the case of automatic debiting, the claim fees are deemed to have been received on the last day of the 6-month time limit (unless contrary instructions are received by the EPO, point 6.1.b ADA, OJ 3/2009, supplement).
+In the case of automatic debiting, the claims official fees are deemed received on the last day of the 6-month time limit (unless contrary instructions are received by the EPO, point 6.1.b ADA, OJ 3/2009, supplement).

-It is not possible to benefit from the automatic debiting procedure if the applicant waives the right to receive the R162 EPC: in this case, the applicant must pay the claim fees upon entry into the national phase by other means.
+It is not possible to benefit from the automatic debiting procedure if the applicant waives the right to receive the R162 EPC: in this case, the applicant must pay the claims official fees upon entry into the national phase by other means.

 Refund in case of reduction in the number of claims

-If claims amended within the 6-month time limit from the notification R161(1) EPC and R161(2) EPC result in a reduction in the number of claims subject to an official fee, and the claim fees have already been paid, the overpayment is refunded (R162(2) EPC and R162(3) EPC).
+If amended claims filed within the 6-month time limit from the notification under R161(1) EPC and R161(2) EPC result in a reduction in the number of claims subject to an official fee, and the claims official fees have already been paid, the excess amount is refunded (R162(2) EPC and R162(3) EPC).

 Any subsequent reduction in the number of claims (e.g., due to a lack of unity of invention requiring restriction) does not entitle the applicant to a refund (J3/09).